Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Support for custom function extensions
 * Embeddable programming languages supported: **ANSI C code, C++, Python, Julia, JavaScript, Lua, Ruby, Java, Clojure and OCaml**.
 These programming can be embedded directly within Dpdl code (interpreted/compiled code).
 * Other programming languages can be easily integrated via a defined plug-in interface and configuration
-* ANSI C code embedded within Dpdl scripts can be dynamically compiled in memory at runtime (see option 'dpdl:compile')
+* ANSI C code embedded within Dpdl code can be dynamically compiled in memory at runtime (see option 'dpdl:compile')
 * Static script execution: static code declarations (*.h_static)
 * Tools for converting Dpdl code to Java and C/C++ code (in development)